Important Safety Information

 Drug Interactions

-Birth control pills may be less effective while using tirzepatide.
-Your provider may recommend alternative contraception for:
+- Birth control pills may be less effective while using tirzepatide.
+Your provider may recommend alternative contraception.

 Compounded NAD+